 She was busy like Aahana, but Niki always stayed positive—probably because Aahana already carried the imaginary weight of the world.

 Niki helped Matt avoid upsetting Aahana too much.
 When Aahana had a new rule to avoid an imaginary danger, Niki told him, “Be patient with her, but never compromise yourself.”
 She also warned him, “You can say she looks nice, but never say she’s beautiful.
 Never.
 Ever.”

 Aahana talked to him more when he followed Niki’s advice.

-For several seconds only the crackling fire broke the awkward silence.
+Only the crackling fire broke the awkward silence.

 Cowboy man changed into a gray shape that dissolved and fell like ash to the ground.